izzydoesit/israeldmatos.com/README.md

 ### Redux

-- Crucial for state management with modal pop-up and carousel components
+* Crucial for state management with modal pop-up and carousel components

+### Express

+* Server

 ### React-Swipeable

-- Allows me to build mobile-first
+* Allows me to build mobile-first

 ### React-Modal

-- Adds a delightful user experience with interactivity that helps give color and detail to projects at the click of a mouse
+* Adds a delightful user experience with interactivity that helps give color and detail to projects at the click of a mouse

 ## Key decisions